launchdarkly/api-client-python/docs/FlagTriggersApi.md

 Create flag trigger

 Create a new flag trigger.
-Triggers let you initiate changes to flag targeting remotely using a unique webhook URL.

 ### Example